How to be productive in our jam-packed lives

 Reward

-Learning to code is tough work, so you deserve a reward for putting in the effort!
+Learning to code is tough work, so give yourself a reward for putting in the effort!
 Consciously choosing to reward yourself each time you follow your routine will reinforce turning this process into a habit.

 Reward yourself with something you enjoy – read a book, play with your dog or kids, kiss your wife, meditate, have a glass of wine, scroll on social media – anything!
 Even if your “reward” is something normal from your everyday life, labeling it in your mind as a reward for completing your coding routine will make it all the more sweet.